Released: 23 June 1986

 Bowie wrote the lyrics for ‘Opening Titles Including Underground’, with music composed by Jones.
 Bowie’s other songs were ‘Magic Dance’, ‘Chilly Down’, ‘As The World Falls Down’, ‘Within You’, and the closing ‘Underground’.

-The songs were recorded between April and June 1985 in London and New York.
+The songs were recorded between April and June 1985 in London, with overdubs taped in October and November in New York.
 They were co-produced by Arif Mardin, who had arranged the strings on Bowie’s Tonight album.

-‘Chilly Down’ was performed by the band Bowie had used on ‘Absolute Beginners’.
+‘Chilly Down’ was performed by some of the same musicians Bowie had used on ‘Absolute Beginners’.
 Bowie only sang a guide vocal on the song, which was replaced by performances by Charles Augins, Richard Bodkin, Kevin Clash and Danny John-Jules.

 Labyrinth was released on 23 June 1986, four days before the film.
 It was issued on vinyl, cassette and compact disc.